Withdrawal or De-registration from an Exam

 What should I know about the procedure?

-If you are ill on the day of the exam, you are generally required to obtain the medical certificate on the same day.
+If you are ill on the day of your exam, you are generally required to obtain the medical certificate on the same day.
 The physician needs to be able to objectively assess your symptoms and the impact they might have on your performance.
 If your physician is not available on that day, you are required to seek medical emergency services.

 For Student Services to be able to decide whether or not your illness substantially affects your academic performance and you are therefore unable to take an exam, the symptoms on the day of the exam need to be described comprehensibly and in detail.